Marqui-13/solidity-ck/README.md

 - Functions altering contract state are restricted to the contract owner or are validated thoroughly to prevent unauthorized access.
 - Withdrawal operations are designed to revert on failure, ensuring the integrity of the contract's state and balances.

+Remember, even with these security considerations, it’s crucial to conduct thorough testing and consider a professional audit, especially for contracts handling financial transactions.

 ## License

 This project is unlicensed and available for educational and demonstration purposes.